eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/inference.rst

 Inference Node
 ##############

-This node waits for data serialized as :ref:`user_manual_datatype_inference`, and once received it calculate the inference whose output is the inference solution as :ref:`user_manual_datatype_inference_solution` and send the result back.
+This node processes data serialized as :ref:`user_manual_datatype_inference`.
+Upon receiving the data, it computes the inference and produces an output in the form of :ref:`user_manual_datatype_inference_solution`, which is then sent back to the requester.

 ***********
 Synchronous
 ***********

-This node kind does require **active** interaction with the user to perform its action.
+This node requires **active** user interaction to perform its tasks.
-This means that calling `process_inference` will wait for receiving data, and will only finish when the result is sent back.
-User can use method :code:`request_inference` from :ref:`user_manual_nodes_edge` to send new data.
+When calling :code:`process_inference`, the method will block and wait for incoming data, only completing once the result is sent back.
+Users can utilize the :code:`request_inference` method from :ref:`user_manual_nodes_edge` to submit new data.
-The thread calling this method will wait until the whole process has finished and the *Inference* has arrived from the *Inference Node* in charge of this data.
+The thread invoking this method will remain blocked until the entire process is completed and the *Inference* result is received from the responsible *Inference Node*.
 By destroying the node every internal entity is correctly destroyed.

 Steps
 -----

-* Instantiate the Inference Node creating an object of such class with a name.
+* Instantiate the Inference Node creating an object of this class with a name.
 * Wait for the data by calling :code:`process_inference`.
 * Return the inference as an :code:`InferenceSolutionDataType`.